vskavronsky/ConsoleApps/README.md

+# Console game Snake.

-# Initial version of the console game Snake.
+Initial version of the console game Snake.